czhc/react-dapp/notes.md

 Only this address can issue the initial batch of tokens

 I can change the totalSupply but token contract also changes.

+---

+ERC20 is a class from [Open Zeppeline](https://solidity-by-example.org/app/erc20/) with basic inheritable functions for balance, transfer, approve and allow